 Middle-priced (US$100 – US$180)

-- Temple Bar Hotel Dublin – Here’s another awesome choice for people who want to be right in the middle of the action, but close to Aviva Stadium as well!
-Except for the awesome rooms, this inn also has a beautiful terrace, a shared lounge, luggage storage and a super friendly staff!
+- Temple Bar Inn Dublin – Here’s another awesome choice for people who want to be right in the middle of the action and live music venues near the Dublin Temple Bar, but close to Aviva Stadium as well and Trinity College!
+Except for the awesome rooms, the Temple Bar Inn also has a beautiful terrace, a shared lounge, luggage storage and a super friendly staff!

-- Staycity Dublin Aparthotels– For those who prefer the comfort of their own home, no worries, I got you covered!
-This one is actually an aparthotel that offers 4-star service for some pretty good prices.
+- Staycity Dublin Aparthotels – For those who prefer the comfort of their own home, no worries, I got you covered!
+This seemingly boutique hotel is actually an aparthotel that offers 4-star service for some pretty good prices.
 They also have free Wi-Fi and a kitchen that you can use!

 If you go a (little) bit South of the city center, you’ll reach the colorful area called “Portobello”.